ReviewMyContract.aiReview My Contract

 Delaware

 Delaware is the preferred governing law for commercial contracts between business entities.
 Courts enforce confidentiality provisions with strong fidelity to the written agreement text and sophisticated commercial analysis from the Court of Chancery.
 Delaware has no general statute restricting confidentiality clauses in commercial contexts.
-Delaware law is frequently chosen as governing law specifically for its predictability — provisions that would face enforceability challenges in other states are typically enforced in Delaware when clearly and specifically drafted.
+Delaware's Delaware Uniform Trade Secrets Act (6 Del.
+C. § 2001) provides standard UTSA-based protection.
+Delaware law is frequently chosen for its predictability in enforcing clearly drafted commercial provisions.

 Mutual vs. One-Way Confidentiality: Side-by-Side